dobrishinov/Mtasks/README.md

 *	Example how to use multiple tasks.
 */

-Mtasks taskOne(1000); //Create a first task and specify the duration in miliseconds Mtasks taskTwo(250);  //Create a second task and specify the duration in miliseconds
+Mtasks taskOne(1000); //Create a first task and specify the task execution interval in miliseconds Mtasks taskTwo(250);  //Create a second task and specify the task execution interval in miliseconds

 void setup()
 {